pumm1/cyber/README.md

 - Add weapons (can be chrome, included in weapons), gear and chrome
     * For chrome, reduce humanity and empathy automatically

 ## TODO:
-- Damage effect for AP
-- Healing logic updates for e.g. drugs and some better healing technologies
+- Use some common attribute-table for weapons, armor, chrome and statuses (now it's very clumsy when doing bigger changes)

-## secrets.json in src for db config:
+## secrets.json in /src for (PSQL) db config:
 ```
 {
     "DB_HOST": "<host>",